natjms/resin/README.md

     alt="A screenshot of the timeline"
     width="400" />

+Resin is the Pixelfed client you won't get addicted to.
+The primary goal of this project is to create a social-media interface that has no dark patterns and otherwise goes out of its way to prevent the user from getting addicted to it.
-Resin is a Pixelfed client designed to minimize the chance the user will use it unhealthily.
-In other words, this app practices [ethical anti-design](https://njms.ca/posts/ethical-anti-design.html).
-The way it does this is by avoiding dark patterns like infinite scrolling and putting obstacles in place to minimize the risk of the user taking unhealthy actions that are otherwise unavoidable.
+In other words, this app practices
+[ethical anti-design](https://njms.ca/posts/ethical-anti-design.html).
+The way it does this is by excluding dark patterns like infinite scrolling and putting obstacles in place to minimize the amount of time the person spends taking unhealthy actions that are otherwise unavoidable.

 ## Goal